 Basic black and white line drawings that depict cricket action and the book’s characters are interspersed through the text, adding interest to the story and making the text a more manageable read for beginner readers.

-I recommend Catch the Keepers! to young cricket enthusiasts, about 6-9 years old.
+I recommend Clash of the Keepers! to young cricket enthusiasts, about 6-9 years old.

 Reviewed by Barbara Swartz